(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data: Abstract

 \section{Abstract}

-Inference for fixed effects estimators of linear and nonlinear panel models is often unreliable due to Nickell- and/or incidental parameter biases.
-This article develops new inferential theory for (non)linear fixed effects M-estimators with data featuring a three-dimensional panel structure, such as sender $\times$ receiver $\times$ time.
-Our theory accommodates bipartite, directed, and undirected network panel data, integrates distinct specifications for additively separable unobserved effects with different layers of variation, and allows for weakly exogenous regressors.
-Our analysis reveals that the asymptotic properties of fixed effects estimators with three-dimensional panel data can deviate substantially from those with two-dimensional panel data.
-While for some specifications the estimator turns out to be asymptotically unbiased, in other specifications, it suffers from a particularly severe inference problem, characterized by a degenerate asymptotic distribution and complex bias structures.
-We address this atypical inference problem, by deriving explicit expressions to debias the fixed effects estimators.\\[0.5em] \textbf{JEL Classification:} C13, C23\\ \textbf{Keywords:} panel data, network data, dynamic model, multi-way fixed effects, incidental parameter problem, asymptotic bias correction.
+Inference for fixed effects estimators is often unreliable due to Nickell- and incidental parameter biases.
+While these issues are well understood for classical two-dimensional panels, little is known about three-dimensional panel structures (e.g., sender $\times$ receiver $\times$ time).
+We develop inferential theory for a broad class of linear and nonlinear fixed effects M-estimators in this setting, covering bipartite, directed, and undirected network panel data, multiple specifications of additively separable unobserved effects, and both strictly exogenous and predetermined regressors.
+Our analysis reveals fundamentally different asymptotic properties compared to two-dimensional panels.
+In particular, we find a sharp dichotomy across specifications: (i) when unobserved effects vary along a single panel dimension, the estimator is asymptotically unbiased; (ii) when they vary along two panel dimensions, the estimator suffers from a severe inference problem characterized by a degenerate asymptotic distribution.
+We resolve the latter by deriving explicit bias formulas and proposing analytically debiased estimators with nondegenerate, correctly centered asymptotic distributions.
+An empirical application studies dynamic network formation in a directed panel of bilateral trade relationships.\\[1em] \textbf{JEL Classification:} C13, C23\\ \textbf{Keywords:} panel data, network data, dynamic model, multi-way fixed effects, incidental parameter problem, asymptotic bias correction.

 \onehalfspacing